 Once you know your starting data and you understand your student and her interests, you can create a plan.

-Having a clear plan can help ensure that each session moves efficiently toward to goal that you are working towards achieving.
+Having a clear plan can help ensure that each session moves efficiently toward the goal you are working towards achieving.

 Re-assess for growth

-Check that all of your hard-work is paying off.
-On the agreed upon date, re-assess the student to ensure you are making progress.
+Check that all of your hard work is paying off.
+On the agreed-upon date, re-assess the student to ensure you are making progress.
 Discuss the results with the student and her family.
 Celebrate any growth that has occurred, and reflect on what the student has done well to have those results.
-If the goal was not met, work to determine what student and tutor actions could have created the lack of growth.
+If the goal was not met, work to determine what student and tutor actions could have caused the lack of growth.
 Either way, work together to re-visit the plan and decide if or how instruction for the tutee should change to ensure that growth continues.